 The average Hungarian consumes 13.3 liters of alcohol every year in the form of spirits, beer, and wine.
 Nearly 10 percent of the Hungarian population has been diagnosed with alcohol addiction.

 Historians say that the rise of alcohol addiction in Hungary coincided with the Soviet occupation in the 1940s and 1950s, and gradually increased throughout the decades along with alcohol-related death rates.
-Hungary’s alcoholism problem is said to stem mainly from loose policies regarding warning labels on alcohol beverages, and low alcohol costs that make drinking affordable for nearly anyone in the country.
+Hungary’s alcoholism problem is said to stem mainly from loose policies regarding warning labels on alcoholic beverages, and low alcohol costs that make drinking affordable for nearly anyone in the country.

 9. Czech Republic